NOAA-EPIC/srw-data-uploader/README.md

 * AWS CLI
 * AWS S3 REST API

-All of the AWS provided tools are built on Boto3.

-In this demontration, the framework will implement Python AWS SDK for transferring the UFS datasets from the RDHPCS, Orion, to the cloud data storage with low latency.
+In this demontration, the framework will implement Python AWS SDK for transferring the UFS SRW application fixed and input model datasets from the RDHPCS, Orion, to the cloud data storage with low latency.

 The AWS SDK will be implemented for the following reasons:
 To integrate with other python scripts.
 AWS SDK carries addition capabilities/features for data manipulation & transferring compare to the aforementioned alternate tools.

 __Capabilities:__

-This script will be able to perform the following actions:
+The framework will be able to perform the following actions:

-Apply multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.
+Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.

 __Future Capabilities:__

-The program can be used as a skeletal framework for transferring future datasets of interest (e.g. SRW data, MRW data, etc).
-In addition, it can be integrated with the UFS data tracker bot (https://github.com/NOAA-EPIC/ufs-dev_data_timestamps) & Jenkins to automate the data transferring process as new datasets are being committed & pushed to the UFS-WM repository develop branch.
+User can request the SRW datasets that is applicable to their SRW release version needs -- rather than the full datasets within the SRW tar folders as SRW development continues within this project program in the future.

 # Table of Contents
 * [Prerequisites](#Prerequisites)